Vindafjorden

 Vindafjorden (Vinde Fjord or Vinda Fjord) is a fjord in Rogaland county, Norway.
 The 30 km long fjord is a northern branch off of the main Boknafjorden.
-The fjord marks the municipal boundaries between Vindafjord, Suldal, and Tysvær.
+The fjord marks the boundaries between Vindafjord Municipality, Suldal Municipality, and Tysvær Municipality.

 The fjord initially runs from the very narrow Ropeid isthmus to the west and near the village of Vikadal, the fjord heads to the south before emptying into the Boknafjorden near the village of Nedstrand.
 There are two smaller fjords which branch off of the Vindafjorden.
 They are the Sandeidfjorden (to the north) and the Yrkjefjorden (to the west).
 The deepest part of the fjord reaches about 580 m below sea level, just off the shore from Imsland Church.